CatalanCabbage/king-of-pop/README.md

 ### Monitoring
 Analysis statistics need to be done using Google Analytics.
 >Monitoring not implemented still.
-Hiring for new developer to complete analysis
+Hiring for new developer to complete analysis.
+Minimum 15 year experience.

 # Server

 ## General overview
-The Java server takes request and gives response.
+The Java server take request and give response.
 What response depend on what request.
 What else there to say?